raise-without-from-inside-except (B904)

 so as make it easier to trace the exception back to its root cause.

-When raising an exception from within an except clause, always include a
+When raising a new exception from within an except clause, it's recommended to

 Example